wavefunction91/ExchCXX/README.md

 * Provide a modern C++ wrapper around various XC functional libraries (Libxc, XCFun, etc)
 * Provide stable, portable and high-performance implementations for the evaluation of XC functionals on various accelerator achitectures (GPUs, FPGAs, etc)

+# Feature Requests / Contributing

+Although ExchCXX may in principle wrap any XC functional implemented by third-party software, generating these interfaces must currently be done by hand.
+As such, if there is a functional that you would like to see wrapped in either host or device code, please create a [GitHub issue](https://github.com/wavefunction91/ExchCXX/issues) which details your request.
+Alternatively, I am more than happy to accept [pull-requests](https://github.com/wavefunction91/ExchCXX/pulls) if you have made the changes locally and would like to see them integrated in upstream.

 # License

 ExchCXX is made freely available under the terms of the 3-Clause BSD license.
 See